 Digital Radio is one of the most powerful forms of advertising in 2019.
 It’s so valuable that we consider Pandora for nearly every media plan we work on.
 We don’t always execute a purchase with them, but it’s always a consideration.

 Why you should advertise on Pandora Radio:

-- Users are required to have an account to listen.
-This allows Digital Radio companies to capture their users’ valuable demographic info.
-They require users to give them their birth year, zip code and gender to create an account.
-Genius, because by doing that they help you effectively target your demographic by age, geographic area and gender!
-Hence the reason that I’m personally so effectively targeted by advertisers seeking “professional working moms of young kids”.
+- Users are required to have a free account to listen, which allows Digital Radio companies to capture their users’ valuable demographic info.
+This logged-in model requires users to give them their birth year, zip code, and gender to create an account.
+Genius!
+By doing this, they help advertisers effectively target their demographic by age, geographic area, and gender!
+There are additional targeting capabilities that are more robust every day.
+We can target by income, interests, etc. Hence the reason that I’m personally so excellently targeted by advertisers seeking “professional working mothers with young children in the home.”

-- Unlike Traditional Radio, Digital Radio is sold by CPM (cost per thousand impressions) so your purchase is guaranteed.
+- Unlike Traditional Radio, Digital Radio is sold by CPM (cost per thousand), so your impressions are guaranteed.
 You only pay for impressions that are delivered.
 You don’t pay for rating points that may or may not be accurate depending on your opinion of Traditional Radio and their ratings methodology.
-By purchasing ads on a CPM, you’re given more accountability from the media company and better able to track your ROI.
+By purchasing ads on a CPM, you get more accountability and are better able to track your ROI.

 At the end of 2017, Spotify reported “that it had 157 million global monthly active users, of which 71 million were subscribers who listen ad-free… Pandora operates only in the U.S. after discontinuing its service in Australia and New Zealand last July.

 Pandora reported 74.7 million active listeners at the end of last year, including 5.5 million subscribers to its ad-free products.”